 - Sample Student Evaluation of Preceptor form - During student-assistant training, completed after every 3 months of student-assistant under preceptor supervision training; during student-primary training, completed after every 5 births as student-primary under preceptor supervision

-- Sample Student-Primary Under Preceptor Supervision Preceptor Evaluation/Student Self-Assessment of Midwifery Skills form - Completed after every 5 births as student-primary midwife under preceptor supervision
+- Sample Form 52: Assessment of Student's Midwifery Skills - Completed after every 5 births as student-primary midwife under preceptor supervision